DimitrovHr/CarValueAi/API.md

 # CarValueAI API Documentation

-This document outlines the API endpoints available in the CarValueAI application after restructuring for Vercel serverless functions.
+This document describes all the available API endpoints for the CarValueAI application.

-## Public Endpoints
+## Authentication Endpoints

-### Authentication

-#### Register
+### Register a new user
 - **URL**: `/api/register`
 - **Method**: `POST`
 - **Body**: